 Seven Hills – road rejuvenation works planned Blacktown City Council is scheduling road rejuvenation works across multiple streets in Seven Hills.
 These upcoming works will improve safety, extend the lifespan of the road surface and reduce future maintenance needs.
 Council will notify residents once the construction schedule is confirmed.

-Turner Creek corridor shared user path – Lalor Park Blacktown City Council has commenced construction of a new shared user path through the Turner Creek corridor in Lalor Park, from Venn Avenue to Leichhardt Street.
-Works began on 30 June 2025 and includes a 3-metre-wide concrete path and landscaping to improve safety, recreation, and connectivity for pedestrians and cyclists.
+Turner Creek corridor shared user path – Lalor Park Blacktown City Council is delivering a shared user path through the Turner Creek corridor, Lalor Park.
+Works commenced on 30 June 2025 and are nearing completion, with final works underway.
+The project will improve safety, support active travel and enhance local connectivity.

 Warrick Lane Blacktown sewer underline crossing Blacktown City Council has completed a new sewer main linking Warrick Lane with George Street, supporting growth in Blacktown’s city centre.
 Completed in April 2025, the project involved underboring beneath the rail line, installing manholes and restoring the site.
 The upgrade improves infrastructure capacity for around 8,500 future residents.